geode-sdk/docs/getting-started/what-next.md

  * [Events](/tutorials/events.md)
  * [Using dependencies](/mods/dependencies.md)
  * [Publishing mods](/mods/publishing.md)

-See also [our tutorial](/tutorials/migrating.md) for porting traditional mods to Geode.

 The [Tutorials](/tutorials) category in general is a great source for information about working with Geode mods.